Pirate Lady: Plot

-In Tangier, also ravaged by the virus outbreak, a disheveled young woman, Zosia, helps dispose of bodies before using a plane to fly to Albuquerque.
+In Tangier, Morocco, also ravaged by the virus outbreak, a disheveled woman, Zosia, helps dispose of bodies before boarding and piloting a plane to Albuquerque.

-Carol wakes the morning after the outbreak and begins digging a grave for Helen in her backyard, but it proves difficult.
+Carol wakes the morning after the outbreak and begins digging a grave for her partner Helen in her backyard, but it proves difficult.
 Zosia arrives and introduces herself as a representative of the hive mind.
-She offers her a bottle of water, which Carol pours out.
-Carol realizes that Zosia closely resembles Raban—the male love interest from her Wycaro novels—originally conceived as female, which only Helen knew.
+She offers Carol a bottle of water, which Carol discards.
+Carol realizes that Zosia closely resembles Raban—the male love interest from her Winds of Wycaro romance novels—originally conceived as female, which only Helen knew.
 Zosia says the collective knows this because Helen joined them before dying.
 Outraged, Carol berates them for speaking for Helen after killing her; Zosia suddenly begins convulsing.

-Carol drives off to find help but stops at a construction site where everyone is similarly unresponsive, only to reawaken soon after.
+Carol drives off to find help, but stops at a construction site where everyone is similarly unresponsive, only to reawaken soon after.
 Carol returns home, finding Zosia gone, and makes a call on her phone to permit the collective to send her back before resuming her digging.
 Zosia returns, explaining that Carol’s anger disrupted the hive mind and killed many, horrifying Carol.
 Seeing Carol's exhaustion, Zosia completes the grave using an excavator.
 As night falls, Carol demands to speak with the other English-speaking uninfected survivors.

-Zosia organizes a meeting between the English-speaking survivors at Bilbao Airport.
-Carol meets four of them, each of different nationality and accompanied by infected relatives, while the fifth, a Mauritanian man named Koumba Diabaté, arrives on Air Force One and leads a hedonistic lifestyle with a harem of models.
-The group meets aboard the plane, where Carol finds that the others are content and is unable to convince them that the hive mind is unethical.
+Zosia organizes a meeting between the English-speaking survivors at Bilbao Airport in Spain.
+Carol meets four of them, each of different nationality and accompanied by infected relatives, while the fifth, a Mauritanian man named Koumba Diabaté, arrives later aboard Air Force One.
+He leads a hedonistic lifestyle with a harem of models.
+The group meets aboard his plane, where Carol finds that the others are content and is unable to convince them that the hive mind is unethical.

-At an outdoor lunch ordered by Koumba, Zosia insists to Carol that the hive is nonviolent and that assimilating others is a mere biological imperative but admits that over 886 million died over the course of the infection of the world.
+At an outdoor lunch ordered by Diabaté, Zosia insists to Carol that the hive is nonviolent and that assimilating others is a mere biological imperative, but admits that over 886 million died over the course of the infection of the world.
 Carol is horrified to learn the disruption she inadvertently caused earlier killed another 11 million.
 Carol storms off, only to trip and fall; when Zosia and the others offer help, she screams at them and triggers another global seizure.

-By next morning, the other survivors, with the exception of Koumba, leave.
-He plans to fly to Las Vegas with Zosia as his sexual companion but asks for Carol’s permission, since the hive cannot decide for her.
+By next morning, the other survivors, with the exception of Diabaté, leave.
+He plans to fly to Las Vegas with Zosia as his sexual companion, but asks for Carol’s permission, since the hive cannot decide for her.
 Repulsed, Carol gives up and leaves.
-Watching Zosia board Koumba's plane, Carol suddenly changes her mind and runs to stop them from taking off.
+Watching Zosia board Diabaté's plane, Carol suddenly changes her mind and runs to stop them from taking off.